Middle School Implementation

 - To ensure that expertise on best practices in civic education is embedded in Illinois middle schools, we recruited regional Civics Instructional Coaches to train educators in each school and/ or district serving students in grades 6-8.

 - As was true of our high school efforts, we partnered with the Center for Information Research on Civic Learning and Engagement (CIRCLE) at Tufts University to evaluate the impact of our teacher professional development offerings and, reciprocally, the fidelity by which teachers, schools, and districts implement the middle school course requirement.
-At the end of the implementation period, we will also evaluate the impact the course has on student civic development, measuring growth in knowledge, skills, attitudes, and behaviors.
+At the end of the implementation period, we will evaluate the course’s impact on student civic development, measuring growth in knowledge, skills, attitudes, and behaviors.